 When you start the recruiting process with your athlete, it’s important to do your research first.
-Once you complete the following list from our previous article, the softball piece to the puzzle comes next.
+Once you complete the following list the softball piece to the puzzle comes next.

 - Brainstorm a Major/Career Path

 College softball is a four-year commitment.
 The difference between Division I, II, III, NAIA, and NJCAA is often the softball load.
 The practice amount, travel schedule, and level of play are the most significant differences at these collegiate levels.
 Whereas the academic load will be similar.
 Your preparation and study habits are tantamount to your survival when your work in college begins.

 Most college softball hopefuls get caught up in seeking out the softball program first.
 I cannot stress enough, the importance of making your list from above before thinking about the softball program.
 College softball is only four years and your eligibility clock begins right away.
 Choosing the best program, based on your needs, will positively affect your playing time.
 Grow as a player and understand the importance of getting on the playing field.
 Committing to what sounds good while putting you on a temporary pedestal is usually a bad decision.
 Your career is for the rest of your life.
 It’s common for collegiate athletes to complete their four years and then go back to school afterward at the same school or a different school, so they can focus on the career path they want.
 Often times, athletes going off to college will include this option, especially if their academic and athletic award is a substantial one.
 Another year won’t kill the cost of college especially if you benefit from the right degree.

 Once you have completed the list above, it’s time to start thinking about the softball part and where that would fit into the process.